Gianni Stensness

-Gianni Ryan Stensness (born 7 February 1999) is an Australian professional soccer player who plays as a centre-back for Norwegian Eliteserien club Viking FK.
+Gianni Ryan Stensness (born 7 February 1999) is an Australian professional soccer player who plays as a centre-back for Norwegian Eliteserien club Viking.
 A former youth international for New Zealand, Stensness plays for the Australia national team.

 Club career

 Wellington Phoenix

 In March 2019, Stensness was promoted to the Wellington Phoenix first team from their reserves.
 On 9 March 2019, he played his first professional game for the club.
 He came on as a substitute for Mandi in an 8–2 win over his former side, Central Coast Mariners.
 In June 2019, he left Wellington Phoenix to explore opportunities in Europe.

 Central Coast Mariners

 Stensness returned from Europe and was offered a contract with Wellington Phoenix, but decided to sign a one-year contract with Central Coast Mariners in August 2019 as a midfielder.
 After a strong start to the 2019–20 season, Stensness signed a two-year extension on his contract, through to 2022.
 His performances in the 2019–20 season earned him the CCM Goal of the Year and Newcomer of the Year awards.
-Stensness also had the most tackles in the A-league in the 2019–20 season and gained the highest OPTA score of any player in the team.
-Stensness showed himself to be one of the strongest and most commanding defensive midfielders in the A-league in season 20/21.
+Stensness also had the most tackles in the A-League in the 2019–20 season and gained the highest OPTA score of any player in the team.
+Stensness showed himself to be one of the strongest and most commanding defensive midfielders in the A-League in season 20/21.